Mjoyufull/pmux/README.md

 # pmux

 A fast package manager multiplexer with a TUI.
-Works across pacman, dnf, nix, emerge, and AUR.
+Works across pacman, dnf, nix, emerge, pkgit, and AUR.

 ## What it does